-The following table sets forth information concerning compensation of the Company's directors for fiscal 2006.
-Mr. Verrecchia, the Company's President and Chief Executive Officer, also serves on the Company's Board.
-However, Mr. Verrecchia does not receive any compensation for his Board service beyond the compensation he receives as an executive officer of the Company.
+The following table sets forth information concerning compensation of the Company's directors for fiscal 2008.
+Mr. Goldner, the Company's current President and Chief Executive Officer, served on the Board for a portion of fiscal 2008, and Mr. Verrecchia, the Company's former President and Chief Executive Officer, also served on the Company's Board during fiscal 2008.
+However, Mr. Goldner and Mr. Verrecchia did not receive any compensation for their Board service in fiscal 2008 beyond the compensation they received as an executive officer of the Company.